For urgent consular assistance call

 Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.

 For consular assistance, please contact the Australian Embassy in Koror.
-To make an appointment contact us by phone or email, as the Embassy is currently operating from temporary premises.
+To make an appointment contact us by phone or email.

 Email: koror.embassy@dfat.gov.au

-The Australian Embassy in Koror provides notarial services only.
-For Australian passport services please contact the Australian Embassy, Pohnpei.
+The Australian Embassy in Koror provides limited notarial services and passport services.

 Be the first to know official government advice when travelling.